cogent3/cogent3/doc/examples/handling_tabular_data.rst

 Table slicing and iteration
 ---------------------------

 The Table class is capable of slicing by row, range of rows, column or range of columns headings or used to identify a single cell.
 Slicing using the method ``get_columns`` can also be used to reorder columns.
 In the case of columns, either the string headings or their position integers can be used.
-For rows, if ``row_ids`` was specified, the cell values in that column can also be used.
+For rows, if ``index`` was specified, the cell values in that column can also be used.

 .. doctest::

     >>> t4 = Table(['edge.name', 'edge.parent', 'length', 'x', 'y', 'z'], d2D,
-    ...            row_order=row_order, row_ids='edge.name', title='My title')
+    ...            row_order=row_order, index='edge.name', title='My title')

 We subset ``t4`` by column and reorder them.